YozoraXCII/Docs-Test/docs/metadata/metadata/music.md

 # Music Library Metadata

-You can have Plex Meta Manager edit the metadata of Artists, Albums, and Tracks by adding them to the `metadata` mapping of a Metadata File.
+You can have the script edit the metadata of Artists, Albums, and Tracks by adding them to the `metadata` mapping of a Metadata File.

 An example of multiple metadata edits in a music library is below: